Mike Pence Sets 5-Year Goal for Astronauts On Moon

 Pence said that the SLS program was supposed to be completed in 2017, but lamented the fact that the schedule continues to be pushed back.
 While NASA had aimed to get astronauts back on the moon by 2028, Pence said that was not good enough, according to U.S. News and World Report.

-The vice president said the agency needed to become a leaner, more agile organization, adding if the agency is not capable of putting astronauts on the moon in five years, it was the organization that needed to change, not the mission, the Tribune reported.
+The vice president said the agency needed to become a leaner, more agile organization, adding if the agency is not capable of putting astronauts on the moon in five years, it was the organization that needed to change, not the mission, The Tribune reported.
 He explained that if commercial rockets were the only way to get astronauts back on the moon, then so be it.

 “Urgency must be our watchword.
 Failure to achieve our goal to return an American astronaut to the moon in the next five years is not an option.”